 Newton Sexual Harassment, Discrimination, & Employment Lawyer Danielle Jurema Lederman

 Attorney Danielle Jurema Lederman is an associate at the firm, where she practices in all areas of civil litigation, with an emphasis on plaintiff-side employment law.
 Her principal areas of practice include representing clients in sexual harassment, discrimination, retaliation, wrongful termination, and wage and hour matters.
 She also represents clients in contract negotiations, including agreements relating to terms of employment, severance, and non-competes.
+Ms. Lederman recently prevailed at trial, with Matthew Fogelman, securing a $1.2 million verdict in an age discrimination case in Norfolk Superior Court.

 Outside of practicing law, Ms. Lederman enjoys traveling and following World Cup soccer.